Hcf Of 42 And 18

 4. Select the largest common factor: 6

-Therefore, the HCF of 42 and 18 is 6.
+Because of this, the HCF of 42 and 18 is 6.

 Explanation: This method directly identifies all possible divisors of each number.
 Comparing these lists allows us to pick out the largest number that is present in both sets, thus providing the HCF.
-However, for larger numbers, listing all factors can be time-consuming and prone to errors.
+Still, for larger numbers, listing all factors can be time-consuming and prone to errors.

 Method 3: Euclidean Algorithm